huhu/rust-search-extension/README.md

 #### 2. Any workaround to support offline mode on Firefox?

 Sure.
 A good choice is use http server!
-For example using python **SimpleHTTPServer** module:
+For example using python **http.server** module:

 ```sh
 $ cd your-rust-doc-directory